 7.1 Limits of Confidentiality

-At the onset of the provision of psychological services, or at the earliest reasonable opportunity, a member is responsible for ensuring that clients are informed of the limits of confidentiality maintained by the member and anyone he/she may supervise, in accordance with the legislation relevant to the service.
+At the onset of the provision of psychological services, or at the earliest reasonable opportunity, members are responsible for ensuring that their clients are informed of the limits of confidentiality maintained by the member and anyone they may supervise, in accordance with the legislation relevant to the service.

 Practical Application: In some settings, informing clients of the limits of confidentiality may be performed by other staff, for example, intake workers.
 In such situations, members must confirm that the procedures for performing this function are in accordance with the standards of the profession and legislation relevant to the service and if they are not, the member must ensure that clients are appropriately informed about the limits of confidentiality.

 7.2 Obtaining Consent

 Members are responsible for ensuring that informed consent is obtained with respect to the delivery of all psychological services unless otherwise permitted or required by law.

 Practical Application: In some settings, informed consent may be routinely obtained by others in the organization, for example, intake workers.
 In such situations, members must confirm that the procedures for performing this function are in accordance with the standards of the profession and legislation relevant to the service and if they are not, the member must ensure that consent is appropriately obtained.

 8. PRIVACY OF PERSONAL INFORMATION AND PERSONAL HEALTH INFORMATION

 Members are responsible for ensuring that consent is obtained with respect to the collection, use and disclosure of personal information and personal health information in a manner required by legislation applicable to the relevant service.